 Finally, we’ve honed the application of 3D Fit Print to provide the right amount of stretch and structure on the Engineered Air Mesh in the Ghost GTX to ensure the shoe accommodates the movement of your foot and offers an improved fit.

-Just like the Ghost GTX, the Cascadia GTX also reps a Lightweight GORE-TEX Invisible Fit membrane.
+Just like the Ghost GTX, the Cascadia GTX also reps a lightweight GORE-TEX Invisible Fit membrane.
 This trail-running shoe offers enhanced adaptability for a stable ride over all types of terrain.
-New release grooves at the heel shaped like an accordion compress and mold to the ground surface allowing the rest of your foot to stay centered.
+New release grooves at the heel shaped like an accordion compress and mould to the ground surface allowing the rest of your foot to stay centred.
 The midfoot provides a stable platform and at toe-off, additional forefoot release grooves allow for push off at multiple points of the foot.

 In the Cascadia GTX, you won’t need to sacrifice cushion to get that adaptability.
 The new DNA LOFT v2 midsole material provides cushioning that is 10% softer and 20% lighter than the previous versions while still adapting to your unique stride.

 And soft certainly doesn’t mean weak.
 The updated Ballistic Rock Shield features new vertical grooves that allow your foot to move independently and adapt better to the ground surface, no matter where you step on a rock or root.
 These grooves work with those of the midsole and outsole so the whole shoe works together to adapt, flex and protect.

 What’s right for you?

 Want to know if the Ghost or the Cascadia is the best shoe for you and your run?
 Check out our Shoe Finder.
 In five minutes, this interactive tool can give you detailed results on the perfect shoe to meet your running goals.
 To keep your feet dry on your next rainy day run, opt for the GTX versions of the Ghost on the road or the Cascadia on the trail.